Mardi Himal Trek

 Day 06

-Reporting at Pokhra, then drive to Kande (1hr Drive), Trek from Kande to Deurali (2125m) 4hrs, 7km
+Reporting at Pokhra, then drive to Kande (1hr Drive), Trek from Kande to Pitam Deurali (2125m) 4hrs, 7km

 After reporting we will drive to Kande village, which is the starting point of our trek.
 It will take about 1 hour.
 We will start our trek from Kande and will walk through green hills, rhododrendon forest.
 We will cross two villages enroute, Australian Camp (2060m) and Pothana (1950m).
 Pothana has ACAP / TIM’s checkpoint.
 Deurali is at a 4-5 hours walking distance from Kande.
 Overnight stay in Deurali.